Sep 15, 2024

 The Citizens Voice - Wilkes Barre, PA (January 27, 1990)

 Living at the hospital wasn't all bad.
 It was co-ed and I got along well with all of the girls, one of whom I ended up dating years later in high school.
 They let me bring some of my Nintendo Power magazines with me, and I remember reading the same articles over and over again to the point that I had some of them memorized.
 They also took us on outings on the weekends.
 Those trips included the first times that I had ever been roller skating or ice skating.
-In the last weekend of January, they took us out to a movie theater in Edwardsville where we got to see The Wizard, and it was that moment when I truly learned of how powerful a movie can be... how it can allow you to escape the world that you're living in for just a little while and lose yourself in the story.
+In the last weekend of January, they took us out to a movie theater in Edwardsville where we got to see The Wizard, and it was that moment when I learned how powerful a movie can be... how it can allow you to escape the world that you're living in for just a little while and lose yourself in the story.
 I've had that feeling in indoor and drive-in theaters many times in my life, but it was never as strong of a feeling as it was that day.

 You couldn't have come up with a more perfect movie for me at that exact moment in my life than The Wizard.
 I was nine years old the first time that I saw this film; the same age as the Jimmy Woods character in the movie.
 Jimmy was going through psychological trauma that made him nearly non-verbal (I didn't have that particular problem, but it probably would have benefitted everyone if I did), and his mother and stepfather decided that they were going to admit him into a psychiatric care facility.
 He's also happens to be really good at Nintendo, and he has an older brother who broke him out of the "home" so they could run off to California where Jimmy could enter a video game competition and prove to everyone that he's not so screwed up after all.